 all the pieces are in pristine order. no chips, no cracks. and since marble is porous therefore easily stained, this set is clean and clear. it doesn't have a mark or a name anywhere but there are two handwritten words in the front of the box that says "siyah beyaz", written in blue ink. after some research, i found out that (1) they are Turkish for "black and white" and that (2) some of the best and most expensive marble chess sets are from Turkey. if any one can tell me more information about them, it would certainly be appreciated :)

-my next find is a wooden blocks game. i love pieces like this because they can keep me entertained for hours! (someday though, i am hoping our children will appreciate and love pieces like these too) so basically, you arrange the blocks in a way that the colors in their dots match the next blocks'. it might seem simple at first but boy! did i ever spend one whole afternoon trying to arrange them in the way they should be! it was hard!
+my next find is a wooden blocks game. i love pieces like this because they can keep me entertained for hours! (someday though, i am hoping our children will appreciate and love pieces like these too) so basically, you arrange the blocks in a way that the colors in their dots match the next blocks'. it might seem simple at first but boy! did i ever spend one whole afternoon trying to arrange them in the way they should be! it was hard!this next find is unexpected and wonderful at the same time because in crafting blogs all over the internet, i have seen a lot of things that you can do with musical sheets. so of course, i was constantly on the lookout for one. but i wasn't expecting for it to be of The Mikado!

 i don't know much of The Mikado, except that its a comic opera (with music by Arthur Sullivan and libretto by W.S.
 Gilbert). apparently, it opened on March 14, 1885 in London and it was actually a pointed satire to British politics and institutions at that time. oh well, decoupage anyone?